arunrajan2023/transport2conductance/README.md

 ifort current-and-conductance_highprecision.f90
 ```

-Once the postprocessing is complete, you would obtain the 2D differential conductance spectrum.
+Once the postprocessing is complete, the Python scripts will automatically render the 2D differential conductance spectrum.

 Data file: `2d-diff-g.dat`